DilrajS/Machine-Learning-by-Stanford-University/README.md

 ## Certification

-Proof of completion and certification for this rigorous and enriching course.
-Demonstrates mastery of the subject matter.
+Evidence of successful completion and deep understanding of this comprehensive Stanford Machine Learning course.

 [View Certificate](https://github.com/DilrajS/Stanford-ML-Course/raw/main/Certification/Stanford%20Course%20Certificate%20-%20Dilraj%20Sandhu.pdf)

-*Right-click to open link in new tab*
+*Tip: Right-click the link above to open the certificate in a new tab.*

 ## Technologies Used